LuisFilipeCouto/Project_1_SM/README.md

 </ul>

 In the first part of the project there is a break down of the problem into multiple sections, followed by a mathematical analysis of each one.<br>
-The second part is a simulation of the problem, consisting of multiple MATLAB scripts that together constitute the [**main program**](Principal.m), which requests user input and calculates the total stopping distance, while also plotting multiples graphs that allow to draw conclusions.
+The second part is a simulation of the problem, containing multiple MATLAB scripts that together constitute the [**main program**](Principal.m), which requests user input and calculates the total stopping distance, while also plotting multiples graphs that allow to draw conclusions.

 ### Detailed description/usage
 Read the project report -> [**Relatorio_89078.pdf**](Relatorio_89078.pdf).

-### Pogramming/Scripting/Markup Languages
+### Programming/Scripting/Markup Languages
 `MATLAB`